Conger Mountain

 Conger Mountain is a mountain in Millard County, Utah.
 It is located 60 miles west of Delta, Utah.

 Wildlife

 Conger Mountain is almost completely undeveloped.
 It serves as a habitat for mule deer and antelope and is home to a herd of wild horses.
 It is considered a vital habitat for the golden eagle and bald eagles have been spotted near the mountain.
 Conger Mountain is also home to ferruginous hawks, Swainson's hawks, mountain bluebird, red-tailed hawks, prairie falcons, kit foxes, badgers, and chukar.

 Protection status

 Currently, the 20,400 acres encompassing Conger Mountain are considered a Wilderness Study Area.
-Action may be taken in the future to designate this area as a National Wilderness Area.
+Action may be taken in the future to designate this area as a Wilderness Area.